anhldbk/swarm/README.md

 If you find anything wrong or would like to contribute in any way, feel free to create a pull request/open an issue/send me a message.
 Any comments are welcome!

 #### 7. History

+**v1.0.1**
+- Released in 10/10/2018
+- Increased the internal buffer size to 32k (which effectively affect our Crons' througput)

 **v1.0.0**
 - Released in 13/08/2018
 - Simplified APIs